 Add to Render Queue > Start Rendering

-To keep things organized, put your graded footage inside of a dedicated folder on your storage.
+To keep things organized, put your graded footage inside of a dedicated folder on your video editing storage.

 Now you’re ready to import your graded footage into Premiere!